-Our CS approach51 enables fast convergence of vertical energy differences between similar states of a system, e.g. reduced/oxidized states, by employing a shared set of auxiliary fields, effectively leading to a cancellation of statistical error and, in many cases, also fast (quasi-)equilibration.
+Our CS approach enables fast convergence of vertical energy differences between similar states of a system, e.g. reduced/oxidized states, by employing a shared set of auxiliary fields, effectively leading to a cancellation of statistical error and, in many cases, also fast (quasi-)equilibration.
 The absence of PC results in CS requiring more initial walkers, but the reduced statistical fluctuations from correlated samples allow for a much shorter propagation time.
-Empirically, we find that 15 E_h^{-1} allows full equilibration of the accuracy differences while providing excellent statistical accuracy.
+Empirically, we find that 15 $E_h^{-1}$ allows full equilibration of the accuracy differences while providing excellent statistical accuracy.
 For this approach to be justified, it is necessary that the simulations produce a "quasi-plateau" in the targeted energy difference for relatively short imaginary times which better approximates the unbiased result.
 In the cases we have investigated, we empirically note such a stable regime in imaginary time.
 Cross checks with the corresponding independent AFQMC runs can help to validate convergence.

-CS has been shown to improve the accuracy of the calculated energy differences in certain situations, due to correlated and faster convergence of the energy differences, which avoids the full onset of the phaseless constraint error.^{23,29,54} For MnCp2, we also checked that the use of an alternate, more rigorous approach to CS produces the same ionization energy as the original algorithm (details provided in the SI, and in a future publication).
-Results across three different types of data sets^{29,51,54} suggest that the CS methodology achieves a greater reliability than PC approaches in comparing different electronic surfaces to within near chemical accuracy.
+CS has been shown to improve the accuracy of the calculated energy differences in certain situations, due to correlated and faster convergence of the energy differences, which avoids the full onset of the phaseless constraint error.
+For MnCp2, we also checked that the use of an alternate, more rigorous approach to CS produces the same ionization energy as the original algorithm (details provided in the SI).
+Results across three different types of data sets suggest that the CS methodology achieves a greater reliability than PC approaches in comparing different electronic surfaces to within near chemical accuracy.

-Since CS calculations are most effective if the geometry of the two surfaces is held constant, the ionization energy (IE), is computed by where G is the free energy obtained by correcting the electronic energy with terms that account for temperature effects.
-The reorganization energy, λ , is defined as the difference in energy between the III product in its optimal geometry and in the II reactant geometry. λ is computed via either B3LYP/cc-pVTZ-DKH, as in our previous work,54 or the PC ph-AFQMC with either a UHF or CAS trial wavefunction, as described in the Results section.
+Since CS calculations are most effective if the geometry of the two surfaces is held constant, the adiabatic ionization free energy (IE), is computed by where E is the electronic energy obtained from AFQMC. $\Delta$ is the thermal correction that account for temperature effects obtained from ORCA.
+The reorganization energy, $\lambda$ , is defined as the difference in energy between the III product in its optimal geometry and in the II reactant geometry. $\lambda$ is computed via either B3LYP/cc-pVTZ-DKH, as in our previous work, or the PC ph-AFQMC with either a UHF or CAS trial wavefunction, as described in the Results section.
 The approximation of using B3LYP for the reorganization produces very poor results for one case (manganocene), as we will discuss further below, as there is a large change in equilibrium geometry between the II and III states.
 Evaluating the reorganization energy with AFQMC calculations for the two geometries remedies this problem, and yields highly satisfactory agreement with experiment for all cases.
-The calculation of IEs is illustrated in Fig. 2.
+The calculation of IEs is illustrated in Fig. 2. $\lambda$ combined with the energy difference between the minima E(III) - E(II) gives the ionization energy of the reaction at 0 K ignoring zero point energy.
+The thermal correction difference for the reaction, $\Delta(III) - \Delta(II)$ , is then added to bring the energy to the value at 350 K.

-$$IE = G(III) - G(II) - \lambda, \tag{2}$$
+$$IE = E(III) - E(II) - \lambda + \Delta(III) - \Delta(II), \qquad (2)$$

-Figure 2: Schematic of the ionization and reorganization energy calculations performed in this work.
+Figure 2: Schematic of the ionization and reorganization electronic energy calculations performed in this work without consideration of thermal corrections .
 CS and PC indicate the energy was measured by the CS and PC approaches, respectively.
-The v labels for vibrational energy levels are arbitrary.